josesagaz/crp-bolivia/content/es/home/articulos.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true      # This file represents a page section. active = true        # Activate this widget? true/false weight = 80          # Order that this section will appear.
+headless = true      # This file represents a page section. active = true        # Activate this widget? true/false weight = 60          # Order that this section will appear.

 title = "Artículos"
 subtitle = "Artículos escogidos"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "articulos"

   # Choose how much pages you would like to display (0 = all pages)
   count = 3